lukacu/docker-frpc/README.md

 Additionally, health check on ports can be disabled using:

  * `frp.<port>.health_check=false` - disables port health check if no service is present at the port during the docker startup

+Optionally, email notification of the assigned ports can be actived (using LinkNotification plugin on FRP server) by setting:

+* `frp.notify_email` - set to email that will recieve notification of the assigned ports